Ella-bear/covid19_dataset/README.md

-Project Title: COVID-19 Global Data Tracker
-Project Description:

-In this project, learners will build a data analysis and reporting notebook (or app) that tracks global COVID-19 trends.
-The project will analyze cases, deaths, recoveries, and vaccinations across countries and time.
-Learners will clean and process real-world data, perform exploratory data analysis (EDA), generate insights, and visualize trends using Python data tools.

-By the end, they’ll have a data analysis report with visuals and narrative insights, suitable for presentation or publishing.

-🚩 Project Objectives:

-✅ Import and clean COVID-19 global data
-✅ Analyze time trends (cases, deaths, vaccinations)
-✅ Compare metrics across countries/regions
-✅ Visualize trends with charts and maps
-✅ Communicate findings in a Jupyter Notebook or PDF report

-🗂️ Project Segments (Step-by-Step Guide)
-1️⃣ Data Collection

-Goal: Obtain a reliable COVID-19 dataset.

-✅ Data Sources:

-Our World in Data COVID-19 Dataset (CSV & API)

-Johns Hopkins University GitHub Repository

-👉 Recommended for beginners: Use the cleaned CSV from Our World in Data (easy to load with pandas).

-✅ Action:

-Download owid-covid-data.csv from the above link.

-Save in your working folder.

-2️⃣ Data Loading & Exploration

-Goal: Load the dataset and explore its structure.

-✅ Tasks:

-Load data using pandas.read_csv().

-Check columns: df.columns.

-Preview rows: df.head().

-Identify missing values: df.isnull().sum().

-✅ Tools:

-pandas

-📌 Key columns:

-date, location, total_cases, total_deaths, new_cases, new_deaths, total_vaccinations, etc.

-3️⃣ Data Cleaning

-Goal: Prepare data for analysis.

-✅ Tasks:

-Filter countries of interest (e.g., Kenya, USA, India).

-Drop rows with missing dates/critical values.

-Convert date column to datetime: pd.to_datetime().

-Handle missing numeric values with fillna() or interpolate().

-✅ Tools:

-pandas

-4️⃣ Exploratory Data Analysis (EDA)

-Goal: Generate descriptive statistics & explore trends.

-✅ Tasks:

-Plot total cases over time for selected countries.

-Plot total deaths over time.

-Compare daily new cases between countries.

-Calculate the death rate: total_deaths / total_cases.

-✅ Visualizations:

-Line charts (cases & deaths over time).

-Bar charts (top countries by total cases).

-Heatmaps (optional for correlation analysis).

-✅ Tools:

-matplotlib

-seaborn

-5️⃣ Visualizing Vaccination Progress

-Goal: Analyze vaccination rollouts.

-✅ Tasks:

-Plot cumulative vaccinations over time for selected countries.

-Compare % vaccinated population.

-✅ Charts:

-Line charts.

-Optional: Pie charts for vaccinated vs. unvaccinated.

-✅ Tools:

-matplotlib

-seaborn

-6️⃣ Optional: Build a Choropleth Map

-Goal: Visualize cases or vaccination rates by country on a world map.

-✅ Tools:

-Plotly Express

-Or geopandas (advanced)

-✅ Tasks:

-Prepare a dataframe with iso_code, total_cases for the latest date.

-Plot a choropleth showing case density or vaccination rates.

-7️⃣ Insights & Reporting

-Goal: Summarize findings.

-✅ Tasks:

-Write 3-5 key insights from the data (e.g., "X country had the fastest vaccine rollout").

-Highlight anomalies or interesting patterns.

-Use markdown cells in Jupyter Notebook to write your narrative.

-✅ Deliverables:

-A well-documented Jupyter Notebook combining:

-Code

-Visualizations

-Narrative explanations

-Optional export: Notebook → PDF or a PowerPoint with screenshots.
+Here’s a short README file for your COVID-19 Global Data Tracker project, based on your project description and objectives:

+---

+# COVID-19 Global Data Tracker

+This project provides a step-by-step guide to analyzing, visualizing, and reporting on global COVID-19 data using Python and Jupyter Notebook.
+Learners will clean real-world datasets, perform exploratory data analysis (EDA), visualize trends, and communicate key insights.

+## Project Objectives

+- Import and clean global COVID-19 data
+- Analyze trends in cases, deaths, and vaccinations
+- Compare metrics across countries/regions
+- Visualize trends with charts, maps, and tables
+- Communicate findings in a Jupyter Notebook or PDF report

+## Project Workflow

+1. **Data Collection**
+   Download the latest [Our World in Data COVID-19 dataset](https://github.com/owid/covid-19-data/tree/master/public/data) (owid-covid-data.csv) and save it in your project folder.

+2. **Data Loading & Exploration**
+   Load the dataset with pandas and explore its structure, columns, and missing values.

+3. **Data Cleaning**
+   Filter countries of interest, handle missing values, and convert columns to appropriate types.

+4. **Exploratory Data Analysis (EDA)**
+   Generate descriptive statistics and visualize trends such as total cases, deaths, and daily changes.

+5. **Vaccination Progress**
+   Analyze and visualize vaccination rollouts and compare between countries.

+6. **Optional: Choropleth Map**
+   Visualize case or vaccination rates on a world map using Plotly Express or geopandas.

+7. **Insights & Reporting**
+   Summarize findings and write key insights in markdown cells.

+## Tools Used

+- Jupyter Notebook
+- pandas
+- matplotlib
+- seaborn
+- plotly (optional)
+- geopandas (optional)

+## Deliverables

+- Well-documented Jupyter Notebook with code, visualizations, and narrative insights
+- (Optional) Exported report as PDF or PowerPoint

+---

+Feel free to copy this into your README.md file!
+If you need it customized further, let me know.